-RSC New England has a 100% live birth success rate for gay male couples using IVF with donor eggs and gestational surrogacy.
+IVF New England has an outstanding success rate for gay male couples using IVF with donor eggs and gestational surrogacy.

 For gay men, family building through IVF requires the use of an egg donor and a gestational surrogate.
-These roles may be provided by female relatives or friends, or through women who provide these services through a fee-based agreement facilitated by an agency, RSC New England and/or an attorney.
+These roles may be provided by female relatives or friends, or through women who provide these services through a fee-based agreement facilitated by an agency, IVF New England and/or an attorney.

 Egg Donor Categories

 Egg donors are healthy women, ideally between the ages of 21 to 32.
 The following are categories of potential egg donors:

 Known Donors: Sisters, other family members, or friends close to the recipient may donate eggs.

 Anonymous Egg Bank Donors: It is possible to acquire frozen eggs through an egg bank.
 Medical statistics and physical characteristics of the donors are available in addition to photographs of the donor as a child.
 This option eliminates the necessity to wait for stimulation and egg retrieval and enables treatment to focus only on the gay intended fathers.
 MyEggBank at IVF New England provides frozen donor eggs at one third to half the cost of fresh donor eggs obtained through an egg donor agency.